m4saka/xcspp/README.md

 - Note: In the LCS community, `explore`/`exploit` has a similar meaning to "train"/"test" used in ordinary machine learning.

 ## `XCSExperimentHelper` class
-With `XCSExperimentHelper` class, you can evaluate the performance of XCS with a simple code.
+The `XCSExperimentHelper` class allows you to evaluate the performance of XCS with a simple code.
 This is useful especially for research purposes.

 ### Sample code (20-bit multiplexer problem):